Nerita21/Nerita21/README.md

 - training/finetuning existing models for image segmentation
 - polishing private repos to make them public

-### Chapter 5: ???
+### Chapter 5: ??? 👀

 ### Need more info?
 For my professional portfolio, please check the following site (under development):

-### Note:
+### Notes:
 Good work needs time.
-I am currently making my work public, and some projects may have missing files.
-Please reach me out if interested in one of my work.
-Thanks! :)
+I am currently making my work public, and some projects may have missing files. 😓 Please reach me out if interested in one of my work.
+Thanks! 😊